CodeWithShamim/Travel-Trust/README.md

 | Prisma        | Database toolkit for Node.js and TypeScript         |
 | PostgreSQL    | Relational database for storing and retrieving data |

+## Features

+- **Interactive User Interface:**

+  - User-friendly interface that allows users to navigate the website easily and find information.

+- **Booking and Reservation System:**

+  - An integrated system that enables users to book flights, hotels, and other services.

+- **User Reviews and Ratings:**
+  - A section where users can share their experiences, reviews, and ratings about the service.

 ## Getting Started

 ### Prerequisites